natgrrl/natgrrl.github.io/_posts/2022-01-15-rodman-project.markdown

 After setting this project up for the next semester I acted as the point of contact for my team of 5 other students while we worked on an adaptive archery project.
 This project was aimed at allowing those who have limited hand dexterity to fire a bow without the use of their fingers or other finer motor skills.

+The final project was able to be tested with users and a summary video can be seen [here](https://drive.google.com/file/d/1WB49R7MnZrwQu6P4tHvOCiDpmt0XPUth/view?usp=sharing)

 ## How did We Explore?

 Gaining User Insights: